-- Place a specimen on the object stage and focus using the 4x objective, with a fully opened iris diaphragm - Turn light intensity to lowest position, then look through the eyepiece(s) and turn up to a comfortable light intensity level - Turn the condenser in the highest position - Close the iris diaphragm, until it is just visible on the edge of the field of view
+- 1. Place a specimen on the object stage and focus using the 4x objective, with a fully opened iris diaphragm - 2.
+Turn light intensity to lowest position, then look through the eyepiece(s) and turn up to the comfortable light intensity level - 3.
+Turn the condenser in the highest position (for phase contrast models, please set condenser to brightfield position) - 4.
+Close the iris diaphragm, until it is just visible on the edge of the field of view

 The microscope is properly set for use with the 4x objective.
-For each other magnification in brightfield use, this procedure should be repeated to ensure the best balance between contrast and resolution
+For each other magnification in brightfield use this procedure should be repeated to ensure the best balance between contrast and resolution.
+Phase contrast set up is explained later in this manual